Instant Runoff Voting and the Reinforcement Paradox: Results under various models

 \end{proposition}

 The probabilities of one or more paradoxes occurring are similar in the complete and partial ballots cases.
 When conditioned on the absence of a majority candidate, the probabilities are significantly lower in the partial ballot case.
 This is because the probability an election does not contain a majority candidate is $145/256=56.64\%$ in the 8-simplex but is only $7/16=43.75\%$ in the 5-simplex.
+Overall, the probabilities are fairly high.
+This is largely because they indicate the percentage of elections in which there exists a partition into two sub-elections demonstrating a reinforcement paradox; the numbers do not indicate anything about the number of such partitions in any given election.

-For finite $\alpha \neq 1$ we are unaware of analytical techniques to calculate exact probabilities, and therefore we use Monte Carlo simulation.
-Figure \ref{simulation_figure} illustrates the probabilities obtained from simulations for Dir$(\alpha)$ where $\alpha \in \{0.1, 0.2, 0.3, \dots, 4.0\}$: the top image indicates unconditioned probabilities and the bottom image indicates probabilities conditioned on the absence of a majority candidate.
-The blue squares give the probability that an election demonstrates a reinforcement paradox (of either type), the red disks give the probability an election demonstrates a runner-up paradox, the black diamonds give the probability an election demonstrates a plurality loser paradox, and the green pluses give the probability an election demonstrates a double paradox.
+For finite $\alpha \neq 1$ we are unaware of analytical techniques such as those that underlie Normaliz to calculate exact probabilities for distributions of the simplex other than IAC.
+Therefore, we use Monte Carlo simulations.
+Figure \ref{simulation_figure} illustrates the probabilities obtained from simulations for Dir$(\alpha)$ where $\alpha \in \{0.1, 0.2, 0.3, \dots, 4.0\}$.
+The top image indicates unconditioned probabilities and the bottom image indicates probabilities conditioned on the absence of a majority candidate.
+The blue squares give the probability that an election is susceptible to a reinforcement paradox (of either type), the red disks give the probability an election is susceptible to a runner-up paradox, the black diamonds give the probability an election is susceptible to a plurality loser paradox, and the green pluses give the probability an election is susceptible to a double paradox.

 As $\alpha$ increases, all four probabilities also increase; this is unsurprising because as $\alpha$ increases, a typical generated election becomes ``closer'' or ``more competitive.''
 When $\alpha$ is small, many generated elections represent landslide victories where one candidate has a strong majority of first-place votes.
 When $\alpha$ is large, the generated elections tend to cluster in the center of the simplex where there is no majority candidate.
 This also explains why we see a large increase in probabilities when moving from the top of Figure \ref{simulation_figure} to the bottom when $\alpha$ is small (when there are few elections without a majority candidate) but not when $\alpha$ is large (when almost all elections have no majority).